razrqcom-dev-team/android_device_motorola_xt901/README.md

-Device configuration for the Motorola Droid Razr M (scorpion-mini)
+Device configuration for the Motorola Electrify M (solstice)
 ===============================

 Copyright 2013 - The CyanogenMod Project